 To follow this web, it is important to understand how the Polyxena archersnake changes as it grows.
 Polyxena archersnakes are a highly communal species.
 They live in burrows several meters deep which they dig themselves and populate with a symbiotic hairy grub.
-The down grubs, as they’re called, not only provides warmth but also food to the castes that don’t venture far from the nest.
+The down grubs, as they’re called, not only provide warmth but also food to the castes that don’t venture far from the nest.

 Like all monodonts, Polyxena archersnakes are born live.
 In their larval stage their only job is to eat and grow.
 They are too small and delicate to accept a meal from an hunter who has recently fed, as a grub or worker might, so they pick off the microscopic parasites that live on the down grubs.

 Polyxena archersnakes are sequential hermaphrodites.
-Male workers can develop into queens whether they have chosen to disperse or stay with the family.
+Workers can develop into queens whether they have chosen to disperse or stay with the family.
 A large hive will have three to four queens.
 Any more will trigger dispersal of both queens and worker males to start a new colony, analogous to swarming bees.